AlistairMaul/stocks/README.md

 Welcome to Stocker
-Don't be confused by the name this game isn't about stocking items but instead buyign and selling stocks
+Don't be confused by the name this game isn't about stocking items but instead buying and selling stocks

 Note: